isomerpages/moe-hougangsec/_quick-links/FAQ.md

 _Q2: What are some of the awards that the school has won?_
 *   School Distinction Award
-*   Best Practice in Student All Round Development, Best Practice in Character & Citizenship Education and Best Practice in Teacher & Learning.
+*   Best Practice in Student All Round Development, Best Practice in Character &amp; Citizenship Education and Best Practice in Teacher &amp; Learning.
 *   The school has successfully value-added the Express Stream for the past few years
 *   The school’s Values in Action efforts have been commended on various media platforms and received the Service Learning Champion Gold Award.
 *   The school has also taken part in countless programmes / competitions throughout the years and had won many awards.
 The numerous awards are displayed outside the General office.